MALCOLM FRAGER COLLECTION

 Series 1: Single imprints

-This series includes Frager’s library of music not contained within a binders collection.
-The items are first arranged alphabetically by composer and then by their catalog or Opus number if they have one.
+This series includes Frager’s library of music not contained within a binder’s collection.
+The items are first arranged alphabetically by composer and then by their catalog or Opus number if they have one; works without opus numbers are arranged alphabetically by title.
 Please note that the last folder in this series contains an unidentified Passion service, possibly of Slavic origin, that was printed in 1721.

 Series 2: Binders Collections